petrelharp/pyslim/docs/introduction.md

 other parts of the genealogy are irrelevant.
 To save having to store this unnecessary genealogical information, SLiM *simplifies* the tree sequence as it goes along, retaining only certain parts of the genetic genealogy.
-When the tree sequence is output, the result then looks something like the situation on the right, in which many of the nodes and individuals have been removed.
+When the tree sequence is output, the result then looks something like the situation in [the figure below](pedigree01), in which many of the nodes and individuals have been removed.

 ```{figure} _static/pedigree01.png